Frequently Asked Questions

 For the avoidance of doubt, EHL has a different deadline (15 September or 1 November).

 The player can get the NOC from its own National Association (NA) only, so not from its former club.
-The NOC must be valid for the whole season and also for the EuroHockey event(s) the club will participate in.
+The NOC must be valid for the whole season including the EuroHockey event(s) the club will participate in.

-An NA can give an NOC which is valid indefinite as long as they mention this in the NOC.
+A National Association can give a NOC which is valid indefinite as long as they mention this in the NOC.

-You need to email FIH, Bryan Mo, Click here to email, well in advance of your event.
+You need to email FIH, Eduardo LEONARDO, Click here to email, well in advance of your event.

 It is absolutely allowed to travel to an event with a Medical Doctor.
 It is even recommended to do so.
 However it is not essential to bring a Medical Doctor, as during each tournament the host will provide a Tournament Doctor.